Our products

 Preparation

-1. In a large saucepan over medium heat, melt half the butter and sauté the shallot and leek for 5 minutes, until tender and transparent.
+1. In a wide saucepan over medium heat, melt half of the butter and sauté the shallot and leek for 5 minutes, until tender and translucent.
 Do not brown.

 2. Add the rice and sauté for 1-2 minutes, stirring, until the grains are translucent at the edges.